-Aged 5, I was given my first 10p to spend at a jumble sale in the junior school I was about to attend.
-Over 40 years later the pin cushion I purchased is well traveled and much used!
+Aged 5, Mum gave me my first 10p to spend at a jumble sale.
+Over 40 years later the pin cushion purchased is much used and well loved.

-Throughout childhood I observed, curiously tracing patterns in overblown 1970's wallpaper, mentally calculating colour-way and repeat to find order and make sense of the world.
-One of my greatest delights was receiving a sketchpad and pack of felt tips.
-As outlining everything in black was an unspoken rule in how to finish art, the black was always the first to run out and become a scratchy imitation of its former self.
-Drawing, sewing, knitting and making were activities that would absorb me for hours; an early memory is of standing in front of our long wardrobe mirror and using my body as mannequin to fashion a wrap-a-round skirt with button fastening.
+My greatest delight at Christmas was receiving a sketchpad and new pack of felt tips.
+As outlining everything in black was an unspoken rule in how to finish art, the black was always the first to run out and become a frustrating, scratchy imitation of its former self.
+Drawing, sewing, knitting and making were activities that could absorb me for hours.
+An early memory is of standing in front of our long wardrobe mirror and using my body as mannequin to fashion a wrap-a-round skirt with button fastening.
 Frayed edges, functional stitching, working with intent and focus in creating.
 Little me understood fabric.

-After school a Diploma led to a Degree, and years later a Masters at Goldsmiths.
+After school a Diploma led to a Degree, and years later a Masters at Goldsmiths, University of London.
 My younger self never imagined she would teach, but here I am, fortunate in having worked alongside toddlers, school pupils, young people, adults and seniors in my work as a creative practitioner in galleries, schools, community centres and colleges.

 My artwork is ignited and haunted by memories of a chaotic and dysfunctional childhood in an Essex council estate.
 The green woods opposite our house, my home.
 Somehow, these woods entered my soul and made landscape a place of safety and connection to myself, for myself.
 Without Epping Forest I'm unsure who I would have become.